nocproject/noc-docker/Readme.develop.md

 Custom
 ----
-Use ./data/noc/custom if need make:
+Use ./data/noc/custom if need make custom:
 * adapter for new hardware.
 See doc
   https://kb.nocproject.org/pages/viewpage.action?pageId=22971074
 * handler